tanchunsiong/zoom-sdk-jwt-signature-generator/README.md

 There are 2 types of signature which this generator create.
 Refer to the respective section below for more details

 # Common feature across both scripts #
 1. Zoom uses EPOCH time to determine start and end/expire date of the token.
-By default, the generator uses current time as **start** and +48 hours later as **end / expiry**
+By default, the generator uses
+- current time as **start time** and
+- +48 hours later as **end / expiry time**
-2. You will need to install the python library using the command 'pip3 install pyjwt'
+3. You will need to install the python library using the command 'pip3 install pyjwt'
-3. You will need to enter your own SDK_Secret and App_Key found in your [Zoom Marketplace Account](https://marketplace.zoom.us)
+4. You will need to enter your own SDK_Secret and App_Key found in your [Zoom Marketplace Account](https://marketplace.zoom.us).
+Do note that the SDK_Secret and App_Key between your meeting-SDK and video-SDK account are unique and NOT interexchangable.

 ## Generate vSDK Signature py script ##
 This refers to generate-vsdk-signature.py file.
 After downloading this repo, you can run it in your shell via 'python3 generate-vsdk-signature.py'